-Cleveland’s historically incompetent and unthinkably unworthy baby-billionaire NFL owner, Randy Lerner,* whose apparent interest in the Cleveland Browns amounts to little more than avoiding embarrassment while maintaining a consistently lucrative revenue stream, finally found the blind squirrel’s nut when Eric Mangini landed in his lap in January of 2009.
+Cleveland’s historically incompetent baby-billionaire NFL owner, Randy Lerner, who inherited the Browns from his dad who helped Art Modell move the team to Baltimore, and whose apparent interest in the rebooted franchise amounts to little more than avoiding embarrassment while maintaining a consistently lucrative revenue stream, finally found the blind squirrel’s nut when Eric Mangini landed in his lap in January of 2009.

 ACT I: The Cleveland Press Rejects New York’s “Hand-Me-Down” Coach

-But the differences between Cleveland and New York, or really any ideas about how Cleveland could be better than New York in any way, had long been lost on the dinosaurs of Northeast Ohio’s press.
-Collectively afflicted with the chronic low-grade depression that characterizes the old guard of any dynamically-shifting industry, not a single credentialed local journalist sniffed at the angle that Cleveland might have been lucky to land a talented young coach who’d gotten a uniquely raw deal in New York.
+But any ideas about how Cleveland could be different from New York in any useful way were completely lost on the Northeast Ohio football press.
+Not a single credentialed local journalist sniffed at the angle that Cleveland might have been lucky to land a talented young coach who’d gotten a uniquely raw deal on the East Coast.

 Instead, the locals were all too glad to feast on the same low-hanging fruit as the National media, completely oblivious to or otherwise unconcerned with their reinforcement of an anti-Cleveland, anti-diversity, “Mangini-as-a-hand-me-down” meme in the process.
 So the primary focus was on the young coach’s struggle in mastering the least important aspect of his job, public relations (when Mangini met the Cleveland press for the first time at the February 2009 Scouting Combine, the first words to him from Tony Grossi, the top NFL beat writer at Cleveland’s flagship paper The Plain Dealer were, “you’re not going to pull the same [crap] here that you pulled in New York” from which point it got much worse), and the dominant theme from the start was that if the coach wasn’t good enough for New York, he wasn’t going to be good enough for Cleveland either.